The1andONLYdave/kobo-touchpad/README.md

 Using your Kobo Touch as a Touchpad for your Computer

+The win-executables are now under /build.
+Just start both after copy touchpad folder to .kobo on your device

+They will ask you now for the ip of your kobo at start

+__________

 Requires

-Python 2.7 in c:\Python27\

-pywin32

 working telnet on your kobo

-__________

-Put the file 'screen' on the Kobo

-your ip from kobo should go to both pythonscripts

-start run.bat or both pythonscripts after connecting your Kobo to wifi